ericgj/ing/README.md

 or gratuitous backronym: <b>I</b> <b>N</b>eed a <b>G</b>enerator!

-Ing is a scripting and command-line API micro-toolkit designed around the following opinions:
+Ing is a task scripting micro-toolkit designed around the following opinions:

 - Ruby itself is a domain-specific language for scripting (among other things), it has great facilities for dealing with filesystems, processes, network IO,